OpenHFT/Chronicle-Map/spec/1-design-goals.md

 #### CPU

- - CPU supports atomic 64-bit compare-and-swap operations with aligned memory, i. e. if several threads, possibly belonging to different processes, try to perform compare-and-swap operation on the same 4-byte block, at most one thread will succeed and all the rest will fail.
+ - The CPU supports atomic 64-bit compare-and-swap operations with aligned memory, i. e. if several threads, possibly belonging to different processes, try to perform compare-and-swap operation on the same 4-byte block, at most one thread will succeed and all the rest will fail.
  - Aligned 32-bit or 64-bit writes are atomic, that means either all 4(8) bytes are written to